-Develop sharper advocates.
+Develop sharper lawyers.

 Why Soapbox?